jbelart/MM_Historical/README.md

 For the steps requiring digitization of coordinates (pixel or ground), it's reccommended to simply use QGIS (www.qgis.org) and the module "coordinate capturer"

 If used, please cite:
 Belart, J. M. C., Magnússon, E., Berthier, E., Pálsson, F., Aðalgeirsdóttir, G., and Jóhannesson, T. (2019).
-The geodetic mass balance of Eyjafjallajökull ice cap for 1945–2014: processing guidelines and relation498to climate.Journal of Glaciology 65, 395–409. doi:10.1017/jog.2019.16
+The geodetic mass balance of Eyjafjallajökull ice cap for 1945–2014: processing guidelines and relation to climate.
+Journal of Glaciology 65, 395–409. doi:10.1017/jog.2019.16